Are the Models from the All Hallows Hamlet ‘Real’ Models?

-A day dreamer since birth, Tee is a natural creative and with a passion for the unique and mystical, the idea of creating a hamlet of weird and wonderful emporiums and abodes populated by the folk of myth and legend was impossible to resist.
+A day dreamer since birth and a natural creative with a passion for the unique and mystical – the idea of creating a hamlet of weird and wonderful emporiums and abodes populated by the folk of myth and legend was impossible for Tee to resist.

 And even though Tee has been creating ‘Small Worlds’ for many years now; the passion to continue with the design and expansion of this fantastical world remains just as intoxicating!